 - The standard market selects only those classes of risk that conform to its "standards".
 Captive owners decide which risks are acceptable and evaluate prospective members.

 - The standard market avoids providing individual services on a fee basis.
-Captive owners decide which services will be purchased promoting cost effectiveness.
+Captive owners decide which services will be purchased, promoting cost effectiveness.

-- Greater coverage than that available through the traditional insurance marketplace.
+- Greater coverage than available through the traditional insurance marketplace.
 Coverage can be tailored to the needs of Captive owners.